haku-kiro/100DaysOfCode/Day27/readme.md

-# Day 26
+# Day 27

 ## Objectives

-- Did some stuff with async/await methods
+- Started a course on edx, computing in python.

 ## Resources

-- dotnetperls
+- <courses.edx.org>

 ### Setup

-- vs project
+- online project files.
+Also have py file for some of the stuff (Mostly been online questions and one liners for now though)

 ### Suggested plan for tomorrow